 Know Your Risk

-There are two types of risk factors: those we can control and those we can’t.
+Dr. Inayat tells his patients that there are two types of risk factors: those we can control and those we can’t.

 We don’t have any say over our gender (men have a far higher risk of esophageal cancer), age (adults over 50 are more likely to have it) or a family history of this cancer.